 Flexible for microservice development

 Node.js has a package manager with three modules which enables developers to edit multiple modules at the same time.
-This is absolutely perfect scenario for microservice architecture.
+This is an absolutely perfect scenario for microservice architecture.
 Big names like Netflix and PayPal have leveraged Node.js to switch from monolith to microservices.

 This transition to microservices also helps the companies to break the functionalities into smaller chunks which results in better maintenance quality, improved testing, and also allowing the team to update numerous features simultaneously.